 About the Journal

-Crisis can result in loss of life or injury due to various causes, and various approaches are required to maintain social stability and harmony because it covers a wide range of aspects, including not only physical but also mental aspects.
+In the world right now Crisis can result in loss of life or injury due to various causes, and various approaches are required to maintain social stability and harmony because they cover a wide range of aspects, including not only physical but also mental aspects.

-The aims is to take measures to ensure that individuals, families, and societies can live in a safe and healthy environment even in various crisis situations, and to create a safe environment and life by armonizing personal responsibility and social support.
+The aim is to take measures to ensure that individuals, families, and societies can live in a safe and healthy environment even in various crises and to create a safe environment and life by harmonizing personal responsibility and social support.

-Therefore, and it is important to produce basic data that can cooperate and respond as a community in various types of tangible and intangible crisis situations.
+Therefore, this journal is important to produce basic data that can cooperate and respond as a community in various types of tangible and intangible crisis situations.

 Detail with a We recommend that potential authors review recent issues to determine whether their paper is appropriate to the journal.